Matt Roloff Offers Recovery Help For Hurricane Victims, ‘LPBW’ Fans Ask How Close Roloff Farms Is To Wildfires

 — Portland Tribune (@ThePortlandTrib) September 7, 2017

-According to KGW-TV out of Portland, Oregon, the Eagle Creek wildfire is only 5 percent contained, as of Thursday morning, but weather conditions may get worse as the day continues for the “nearly 31,000-acre Eagle Creek wildfire.”
+According to KGW-TV out of Portland, Oregon, the Eagle Creek wildfire is only 5 percent contained as of Thursday morning, but weather conditions may get worse as the day continues for the “nearly 31,000-acre Eagle Creek wildfire.”
 The Eagle Creek wildfire was reportedly started on Saturday by a “15-year-old boy playing with a firework” and has since caused hundreds of evacuations and closure of “parts of I-84,” as shared by Amy Roloff.
 Amy Roloff also acknowledged that the wildfires are “such a tragedy and so sad.”
 KGW meteorologists reportedly predict the Eagle Creek wildfire will turn east on Thursday and Friday, pushing away from the direction of Roloff Farms.

 Little People, Big World fans are also asking Audrey Roloff about the Oregon fire on her personal Facebook page, but the first-time expectant mom is staying quiet about the fires, as well as her now overdue pregnancy.
 The 26-year-old Little People, Big World star by marriage is expected to deliver the second Roloff grandbaby any day now but hasn’t given fans an update since she officially passed her due date on September 1.
 One day after her August 31 due date, Audrey Roloff shared that she’s “eager to meet” the “bump of love” she’s been carrying for the last nine months.
 Amy Roloff shared on Wednesday that there’s still no baby, and the Zach and Tori Roloff fan page on Instagram promised to update Little People, Big World fans as soon as Audrey delivers.